MythSoftware/aurora/devops/README.md

 This document gives a general overview of our DevOps infrastructure and processes.

+[Aurora](http://aurora.mythsoftware.com) utilizes [Jenkins](https://jenkins-ci.org/), [Ansible](http://www.ansible.com/home) and [Docker](https://www.docker.com) for configuration management and the ability to quickly ship code with zero down time using a rolling deployment strategy.

+[Jenkins](https://jenkins-ci.org/) kicks off the build.
+It runs our unit tests and functional tests and ensures they pass.
+Then it kicks off our Ansible playbook to provision the web servers and deploy the code.
+This step also decrypts our ansible vault and sets up the production environment with the proper credential variables.
+Then it triggers the docker container to start.

 ##Deploy to Production

 Follow the following steps to deploy the latest master code to production: